Giancarlo Stanton Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.80 team ERA ranks third across all league pitching staffs.
+- The Rays' 3.78 team ERA ranks third across all MLB pitching staffs.

-- Rays pitchers combine to surrender 114 home runs (1.1 per game), the sixth-fewest in the league.
+- The Rays surrender the fifth-fewest home runs in baseball (115 total, 1.1 per game).

-- In his most recent time out on Tuesday against the Miami Marlins, the righty threw seven innings, allowing one earned run while surrendering two hits.
+- In his most recent time out on Wednesday against the Miami Marlins, the righty tossed four innings, allowing five earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.